Big-Satellite-Lab/big-satellite-lab/README.md

 `GameObjects` are any 3D object in our scene.
 They consist of just a transform (position, rotation, scale) and a `RenderObject*` which is an object that `VulkanEngine` knows how to draw to the screen.
 Here, `_earth` is a `GameObject` and we are assigning a `RenderObject` to it so that it can be drawn to the screen, then we are setting its position and rotation.

-`_earth` is a member variable of BigSatLab, which we append with an underscore to make it easily distinguishable from local variables.
+`_earth` is a member variable of `BigSatLab`, which we append with an underscore to make it easily distinguishable from local variables.
 Feel free to add member variables and functions as you need to in `big_sat_lab.h`.

 Note that the planet models are 1 : 1,000,000 their true size in meters.
 So if we were to scale `_earth` by a million, it would have its true size if we treat 1 unit as 1 meter.